oakkao/pymof/README.md

 ```

 ### Hypervolume-ratio-variance Outlier Factor (HVOF) <a name="HVOF"></a>
 The outlier score of each data point is calculated using the Hypervolume-ratio-variance Outlier Factor (HVOF).
-The hypervolume ratio of a computed data point is defined as the ratio of the hypervolume from data points within a hypersphere for a fixed mass.
-Here, the "mass" is defined as the number of data points within that hypersphere.
+The hypervolume ratio of a computed data point is defined as the $d$-root of the ratio of the hypervolume from data points within a hypersphere for a fixed mass.
+Here, the "mass" is defined as the number of data points within the hypersphere.
 By calculating the variance of these hypervolume ratios, HVOF identifies data points that deviate from the local density expectations of their neighbors.

 #### HVOF()